ABOUT

 CONTACT

-Originally from Naples (Italy), Alberto is currently enrolled in a M.Sc. in Economic and Social Sciences (ESS) at Bocconi University, after graduating from a B.Sc. in International Economics and Finance (Econ Major).
+Originally from Naples (Italy), Roberto is currently enrolled in the M.Sc. in Economic and Social Sciences (ESS) at Bocconi University, where he also graduated from a B.Sc. in International Economics and Finance in 2024.
+From January to May 2024, he was an exchange student at Columbia University.

 CONTACT